From The Editor | June 7, 2024

 However, Pashazadeh, cofounder/CEO of Treehill Partners, a combined strategic and financial advisory group, holds his ground.

-However, he avers, there’s important knowledge – a vantage point – outside the CDMO that can construct a bridge from sponsor, to CROs and CDMOs, and investors.
+“Each contract development organization has a certain set of capabilities that make them appropriate to work with a certain biotech,” he says.
+However, he avers, there’s important knowledge – a vantage point – outside the CDMO that can construct a bridge from sponsor to other supporting organizations, and investors.

 Dispassion applied specifically to the question of ultimate commercial profitability.

 “Biopharma sponsors start with a molecule they believe has utility in a certain indication.
-They bring that to a CRO/ CDMO to develop and produce material for planned clinical trials,” explains Pashazadeh.
+They bring that to a CDMO to develop and produce material for planned clinical trials,” explains Pashazadeh.

-And that’s exactly what the provider is happy to do.
+That’s exactly what the provider is happy to do.

-“Even early preclinical development work needs to be done with that view of what you are trying to get to in the end, which is a new drug or therapy with a viable commercial market that affords profitability.”
+“Even early preclinical development work needs to be done with a view of what you are trying to get to in the end, which is a new drug or therapy with a viable commercial market that affords profitability.”

 Third-Party Prognosis